NotTimTam/extrusive.md/README.md

 -   Better loading/error indicators.
 -   Code highlighting.
 -   Functional keyboard interaction with search modal.
--   Clean, reduced-footprint clientside code.
+-   Cleaner, more reliable client-side code.
 -   The ability to clear recent searches.
 -   Automatical removal of search results that link to paths that no longer exist.

-Server/CLI:

--   Static, serverless build option.
--   **"start"** command with live server for development that does not rely on a build.
+Server:

 -   Improved search functionality.
 -   More robust server defense firewall.

+CLI:

+-   **"start"** command with live server for development that does not rely on a build.
+-   Static, serverless build option.

+General:

+-   Convert to NPM package.
+-   Decrease package/output footprint.